tonethar/IGME-430-Fall-2020/weekly/week-1.md

   - can run code for us in PHP, Python, JavaScript, Java and so on
   - has many "add-ons" (databases such as Mongo, authentication systems etc...)
   - *scalable* - it does *load balancing* with "Dynos"
-- These slides are re-capped in the first 9 minutes of this video: https://www.youtube.com/watch?v=GL_BfMltuD4
+- These slides are re-capped, in the first 9 minutes of this video: https://www.youtube.com/watch?v=GL_BfMltuD4

 ## III.
 GitHub & Version Control